-The scientific director is in charge of the assignment of responsibilities in the entire institute.
+The scientific director determines the overall organisation of responsibilities in the entire institute.
 He creates organisational units of suitable sizes and defines their individual tasks.
 He assures that delegated tasks of leading, controlling, conflict management and quality control are clearly defined as well as assigned and actually safeguarded.